 On the one hand, the answer to this question is yes, a hair transplant will last for a lifetime.
 The procedure is designed to produce permanent results.

-The reason for this is that patients who suffer from hair loss (such as male or female pattern baldness) typically lose hairs from the top of their heads.
+The reason for this is that patients who suffer from hair loss (such as male or female pattern baldness) typically lose hair from the top of their heads.
 The hair on the sides and the back of the scalp, meanwhile, remains in place.
 This is because the hairs in these areas of the head are not subject to the body’s hair loss processes, and they will continue to grow for life (though they can experience thinning).

 A hair transplant works by removing these healthy hairs from the sides and the back of the scalp and relocating them to the balding areas of the head.
 As these relocated hairs are not susceptible to hair loss, they will remain in their new place for life.
 Consequently, the results of this procedure are (usually) permanent.

-On the other hand, however, it is important to note that the permanence of a hair transplant depends on the care that a patient takes of their hair.
+On the other hand, however, it is important to note that the permanence of a hair transplant depends on the care that a patient takes for their hair.
 The lifespan of your new hair is not guaranteed: you must follow the pre- and post-surgical instructions that your surgeon gives you to ensure that the new hair follicles take root and that the new hair grows healthily.

 Will I Need a Second Hair Transplant?